dfolio/dfolio.github.io/_pandoc-df-thesis-template/01_df-markdown.md

 Although [Markdown] is a very interesting text markup, due to its inherent simplicity it's remains some drawbacks.
 The considered issues should be envisioned with respect to the writing backgrounds.
-For me, I've worked during a couple of decade with [LaTeX] with some satisfaction.
-Especially when I've to write some _short_ articles, and, similarly, long manuscript [LaTeX] remains powerful..
+For me, I've worked during a couple of decades with [LaTeX] with some satisfaction.
+Especially when I've to write some _short_ articles, and, similarly, long manuscript [LaTeX] remains powerful.
 But in all cases, the generated document can be shared only in PDF (I leave out close formats like DVI or Ghostscript).
 Quickly, it appears to me that to produce a document in various output formats, [LaTeX] is not suitable.
 Thus, I've started migrating from [LateX] to [Markdown] with [Pandoc].

 ## User defined macros

-However, for me, one most important missing features in writing a document in [Markdown], is the lack of definition of '_macros/commmand/functions_'.
+However, for me, one most important missing features in writing a document in [Markdown], is the lack of definition of "_macros / commmand / functions_".
 With [LaTeX], I usually define many macros to define parameters, and then to make the whole text consistent.
 For instance, a force symbol '$${f}$$' can be simply typeset as `$\mathbf{f}$`, but it can be conveniently defined with macros:

 ``` latex